-The buses have already undergone rigorous testing to ensure safe and reliable operation.
+The buses were rigorously tested before being put into service, to ensure safe and reliable operation.
 Prior to delivery, both buses underwent rigorous testing at a facility in Winnipeg, Manitoba, to make sure they are capable of handling the harsh winter temps Chicago often endures.

 Like all other buses in our fleet, the electric buses meet requirements set forth by the American Public Transportation Association (APTA).
-We also made sure that the performance of the electric buses – speed, acceleration, handling, etc. –is equal to or better than buses currently in the fleet.
+We also made sure that the performance regarding speed, acceleration and handling was equal to or better than other buses in the fleet.

 We know that there may be some concerns about the reliability of the buses and the use of Li-ion batteries, which have been reported to experience poor performance in extreme hot or cold temperature, battery life degradation after several years/miles traveled, etc.

-The engineers and designers at New Flyer Industries, the manufacturer of the buses, and CTA personnel diligently worked together to address these issues and to ensure there are a number of safe guards in place to make sure these electric buses provide our customers with safe and reliable means of transportations for the life of the vehicle, this includes:
+The engineers and designers at New Flyer Industries, the manufacturer of the buses, and our personnel diligently worked together to address these issues and to ensure there are a number of safeguards in place to make sure these electric buses provide our customers with safe and reliable means of transportation for the life of the vehicle, this includes: